GSA/digitalgov.gov/content/post/2016-10-28-laying-the-foundation-for-a-more-secure-modern-government.md

 date: 2016-10-28 3:00:16 -0400
 title: 'Laying the Foundation for a More Secure, Modern Government'
 summary: 'Summary\: Building on efforts to boost Federal cybersecurity &amp;amp; as part of National Cybersecurity Awareness Month, today we&amp;#8217;re releasing a proposed guidance to modernize Federal IT.
-America&rsquo;s spirit of ingenuity and entrepreneurship created the world&rsquo;s most innovative economy and keeps us dominant in today&rsquo;s digital age.
+America’sspirit of ingenuity and entrepreneurship created the world’smost innovative economy and keeps us dominant in today’sdigital age.
 Indeed, in 1985 about 2,000 people used the Internet;'
 authors: [tony-scott]
 categories:
   - Data